sundarnut/ADAuthentication/README.md

 # Next step is to secure our website over HTTPS, so it does not accept or serve anything plaintext.

 * We will also use an Application Pool that is configured to run as a user with a service account in the Active Directory.
 This should not be a regular user with a password that changes every few weeks (4 or 12).
 We need a service account in the AD, that usually has a fairly complex password that doesn't expire.
+* Please procure or obtain the credentials of a service account (login and password) in your AD.
+This could be named serviceaccount01.
 * The reason we cannot run our website for AD Authentication with the default App Pool is that such accounts have no authority or privilege to query the AD.
 * Let's assume you have an account named serviceaccount01 in your Active Directory GAL with a password that isn't public knowledge.
 * First off, we will add this user to the Local User Group called IIS_IUSRS.